 Local Offer leisure and activities

-Holiday activities and food programme
+Bromley holiday activities and food programme – Easter 2022

 Often referred to as “respite” short breaks provide opportunities for disabled children and young people 0 – 18 to have enjoyable experiences away from their primary carers, contributing to their social inclusion and personal and social development.
 They also provide the parents and carers of disabled children and young people with a necessary and valuable break from their caring responsibilities.

-The My Max Card is a discount card for families of children with disabilities.
+The Max Card is a discount card for families of children with disabilities.
 It can help you save money on great days out at castles, zoos, bowling alleys and more.

 The centres are places where children can make friends and learn as they play.
 Parents and carers can access professional advice on health and family matters, learn about training and job opportunities or just socialise with other people.